Bhim self-propelled howitzer

 The Bhim self-propelled howitzer was a type of self-propelled artillery developed by the South African company Denel under the supervision of the Indian Defence Research and Development Organisation.
 It was designed to meet the Indian Army's requirements for self-propelled artillery units.
 The howitzer is named after Bhima, one of the main protagonists and brother to Arjun of the Indian epic "Mahabharata".

 History

-The Bhim artillery system was developed by the Indian Defence Research and Development Organisation in the 1990s.
-Trials of the Bhim artillery system were successfully conducted in 1998 and 1999, but its development remained on pause for over ten years, as Denel was blacklisted by the Indian government.

-Development

-Bhim is a self-propelled howitzer.
-It consists of the Denel T6 turret mounted on an Arjun MBT chassis.
-It was developed and tested successfully and was cleared for production but was put on hold after Denel was banned from working on the project.
+The Indian army had a requirement for 400 mounted 155-mm /52 howitzer, of which 200 would be mounted on the Arjun MBT chassis and another 200 to be mounted on modified Tatra trucks.
+Starting from a proposal to lease a few modern howitzer units, DRDO co-developed the Bhim SPH by mating a Denal T-6 turret provided by the South African Denal systems to the hull of a Arjun tank.
+The combination was found to be very effective and useful, and cleared all the development hurdles placed before it.
+During initial trails in 1998, The Bhim system had achieved a sustained rate of fire of 116 rounds in Pokhran, with an estimated deal signing by 2004, late postponed to 2005.
+The Indian Army was also reportedly pleased with the vehicles performance, and planned to divert a production line of the Arjun MBT for Bhim.